Art-c-HIVE/Art.c.HIVE/README.md

 # Art.c.HIVE
-Art.c.HIVE menas art conservation hive, is an application that has as its objective the conservation and preservation of digital artworks or the digitized version of artworks.
+Art.c.HIVE means art conservation hive, is an application that has as its objective the conservation and preservation of digital artworks or the digitized version of artworks.
 Especially in the conservation of video art artworks.

 The first realease is expected in the 1Q 2022